chris-short/devopsish.com/content/post/126/index.md

 ## People

 [Deadlines are horrible](https://groups.google.com/forum/m/#!msg/kubernetes-sig-release/dGVBrlkOXQo/5m1zFTT7AwAJ) — I have stopped apologizing for being "behind" on Kubernetes community work.
-I wish I could do more and commit to more things but, it's not my full time job.
+I wish I could do more and commit to more things but, it's not my full-time job.
 Open source work is largely volunteer-based and we shouldn't be this stressed helping folks out.
 Right?

 [Product Marketing Manager — Ansible Automation](https://us-redhat.icims.com/jobs/69628/product-marketing-manager---ansible-automation/job?mobile=false&width=1638&height=500&bga=true&needsRedirect=false&jan1offset=-300&jun1offset=-240) — There are two or three open reqs on my team right now.
 If you're interested let me know (if I don't know you personally, send your LinkedIn profile too).
 I'll send you a unique URL to apply if I think you might be a good fit.
 Not a good fit but still need a job?
 [Indeed Prime](https://www.indeedprime.com/devopsish/?sid=us_other-EmailSponsor_JS_ACQ&kw=Devopsish_Email2) is a sponsor this week.